UV Editor

 Draw mode (D) allows for quick reposition of the UVs using simple drawing gestures.
 If will change any number of selected UV rectangles to match the shape that was drawn by the user.

-Draw will rotate the UVs to the default rotation angle.
+Draw will rotate the UVs to the default rotation angle by default but toggling the “Inverted” mode indicated by the “I” button will invert this behavior.

 Draw allows for quick initial positioning of the UV rectangles.